 SFAI approaches photography as a visual and conceptual tool, a way to construct narrative, and a means to document the world.

-Our Photography Department’s resources include a 12 station group darkroom and private darkrooms, all with Saunders and Beseler enlargers to print 35 mm to 4x5 inch negatives; a digital facility, fully color managed with Mac Pro towers; Epson V700 & 10000XL, Nikon 9000, and Hasselblad X5 scanners; a fleet of state-of-the-art Epson inkjet printers to digitally print up to 44” wide; a 30x40 inch UV light exposure unit for historic processes; filtered and temperature controlled water for film processing; a fully equipped lighting studio with a green screen and lighting grid; mat cutting facilities; and a classroom with Intel iMac computers, scanners and Epson printers.
-Digital and film cameras, including Canon SLRs with HD video capability, 35mm, medium format, and 4x5 cameras, are available to students for checkout.
+Our Photography Department’s resources include a 12 station group darkroom and private darkrooms, all with Saunders and Beseler enlargers to print 35 mm to 4x5 inch negatives; a digital facility, fully color managed with Mac Pro towers, Epson V700& 10000XL, Nikon 9000, and Hasselblad Flextight X5 scanners; a fleet of state of the art Epson inkjet printers to digitally print up to 44” wide; a 30x40 inch UV light exposure unit for historic processes; filtered and temperature controlled water for film processing; a fully equipped lighting studio with a green screen and lighting grid; mat cutting facilities; and a smart classroom with Intel iMac computers, scanners, Epson printers, and flat file storage.
+Digital and film cameras, including Canon SLRs; 4K video cameras; 35mm, medium format, and 4x5 cameras; lighting gear from strobe to kino lighting kits, are available to students for checkout.

 |Art History Requirements||15|